databrary/design/invest-app-auth-process.md

 					- Address
 				- ...
 			- authorize@databrary.org gets this information in an email and uses it to create party.
-			- User gets notified about the next steps
+			- User is sent confirmation email that authorization request has been made

 					Message to user about what happens next goes here.
 (Party creation, contacting AO, approval and co-signing)

 1. Application is now "Pending Authorization"

-1. Institutional representative approves agreement
+1. Institutional representative or Authorized Databrary PI co-signs agreement
-	- authorize@databrary.org registers their authorization with the correct party
+	- authorize@databrary.org registers their authorization with the correct party, if it is for a
 	- Once agreement is co-signed, applicant status changes to "Authorized" (by authorize@databrary.org for Principal Investigators until administrative accounts for Institutions are active, and by the PI for Affiliates)

-#### At any point after registration:
+#### At any point after registration (step 2):
 	Investigator invited to complete profile via wizard[profile functions will be ready post-beta].
 		- Preferred display name (text):
 			- Rick O. Gilmore